travel-more-with-us/back-end/README.md

 - Create new admin user.
 Enter container `docker exec -it <container_name> bash`, and create in from there;

+### Checking the endpoints functionality
+- You can see detailed APIs at swagger page: via /api/doc/swagger/

 ## Check project functionality